-Growing up, I remember Sunday dinners of roast leg lamb served with roasted potatoes and mint jelly and eating the leftovers during the week.
-We roasted a lamb this week for dinner, had leftovers the next night and I've been making sandwiches for the last couple of days.
+Growing up, I remember Sunday dinners of roast leg lamb with roasted potatoes and mint jelly and eating the leftovers during the week.
+We roasted a lamb this week for dinner, had leftovers the next night, and I've been making sandwiches for the last couple of days.

 Buying a Leg of Lamb